Urination - difficulty with flow

 Tests that may be performed include:

-- Catheterization of the bladder to determine residual urine volume and to get urine for culture (a catheterized urine specimen)
+- Catheterization of the bladder to determine how much urine remains in your bladder after trying to urinate and to get urine for culture (a catheterized urine specimen)

 - Urethral swab for culture